The Superior Court

 December 6, 1669.

-The red sash worn by the High Courts in the 17th century is worn today by the judges on ceremonial occasions.
+The red sash worn by the High Courts in the 17th century has been worn in the 21st century by the judges on ceremonial occasions.

 A court designated as a Superior Court first appeared in the Constitution of 1831.

 Bailiffs once carried tipstaffs.
 One side of the pointed tip was white, to represent the presumption of innocence.
 The other side was red to represent a finding of guilt.
 Upon conviction, the tipstaff was turned so that the red side faced forward in the courtroom and while the defendant was being escorted to and from the courtroom.